asif31iqbal/CourseraAndroidDevelopmentLabs/ReadMe.md

 ## Fragments Lab
 - Filled in the code for dynamically deciding whether to use 2-pane layout or single pane layout using fragments.
 (All tests passed)
 - Added the necessary code so that the application maintains its state (which Friend and/or Feed is selected) after a reconfiguration

+## UI Labs
+- Filled in the code for creating a simple application that uses a variety of UI elements including: Buttons, TextViews and Checkboxes.
+(All tests passed)